 If you purchase a vehicle out of state, it must be emission compliant prior to you registering the vehicle unless the vehicle is exempt; click here for more information on exempted vehicles.

 If you do not have the vehicle tested, it does not pass or has not been granted a waiver within the testing cycle, DMV will not renew the vehicle’s registration.

 Test Date/ Email Reminder

-To search for your vehicle’s test due date or to request an email reminder for your vehicle’s due date, enter the 17 digit Vehicle Identification Number (VIN) below.
-The VIN number can be found on your vehicle’s registration document, title or the vehicle itself.
-For accurate results please enter ones and zeros in lieu of the letters (i) and (o).
+To search for your vehicle’s test date, or to request an email reminder, enter the Vehicle Identification Number (VIN) below.
+It is usually 17 digits, but not always.
+The VIN can be found on your vehicle’s registration document, title or the vehicle itself.
+For accurate results, please enter ones and zeros in lieu of the letters (i) and (o).
 Contact the motorist hotline at 1-888-828-8399 if you have questions.